 “At Coleshill Police Court, in Birmingham, yesterday, Thomas Turner, until recently a constable, but now a tramway inspector, was charged with threatening to murder William Stroud, editor of the Coleshill Chronicle.

 A month ago, a licencing prosecution occurred in which the prisoner’s name figured freely.
-This, it appears, annoyed him a great deal, and he wrote Stroud a letter smeared with blood, in which he called the editor “Dear Boss”, and signed himself “Jack the Ripper”, threaten to do murder.
+This, it appears, annoyed him a great deal, and he wrote Stroud a letter smeared with blood, in which he called the editor “Dear Boss”, and signed himself “Jack the Ripper”, and threatened to do murder.

 Lord Norton, who presided, made some strong remarks on the attempt to intimidate the press, and then fined the prisoner fifty shillings.”